CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 An ``Ansatz`` is a sequence of parameterized quantum gates.
 This class wraps individual operations and performs consistency checks to ensure the validity of each operation.
-To accomplish this, the Ansatz object contains shared information about the quantum circuit, which need not be redundantly repeated for each operation.
-This shared information
-includes: the number of features :math:`d` in the classical data vector, the total number of operations in the quantum circuit, and the number of qubits in the quantum system.
+To accomplish this, the Ansatz object contains shared information about the quantum circuit, which avoids to repeat checks for each operation.
+This shared information includes: the number of features :math:`d` in the classical data vector, the total number of operations in the quantum circuit, and the number of qubits in the quantum system.

 By storing these details at the ``Ansatz`` level, we streamline the management and validation of operations, ensuring coherence and